A problem that affects every Indian family

 ₹1.84L Cr

-in unclaimed financial assets sitting in Indian banks, insurers, and regulators — waiting for families who don't know it exists.
+in unclaimed financial assets.
+Sitting in banks, insurers, and regulators.
+Waiting for families who don't know it exists.

 ▲ Growing 26% every year · Source: DFS / Ministry of Finance, 2025